reactive/data-client/docs/rest/api/resource.md

 ---
-id: createResource
+id: resource
-title: createResource() - TypeScript definition for REST API resources
+title: resource() - TypeScript definition for REST API resources
-sidebar_label: createResource
+sidebar_label: resource
 description: Resources are a collection of RestEndpoints that operate on a common data by sharing a schema
 ---